 Some Christians get around this by suggesting that the Old Testament God, the God of the Old Covenant, is now the God of love.
 While I have great sympathies for their viewpoint, I do not think that such a view can be sustained intellectually or theologically.
 Most Christians believe that Jesus is the son of God, that Jesus is God himself.
 The Bible says of Jesus that he is the same yesterday, today, and forever.
 (Hebrews 13:8)

 For I am the Lord, I change not; therefore ye sons of Jacob are not consumed.

 It is clear that God does not change.
 How could he?
 Since God is perfect in all his ways, how could God change?
 Changing would suggest that God had done something less than perfect.
-God always gets it right on the first try, right? (of course a careful reading of the Bible reveals God DOES change his mind but I will leave that to another day)
+God always gets it right on the first try, right?
+Of course a careful reading of the Bible reveals God DOES change his mind, but I will leave that subject for another day.

 Christians are stuck with the God of the Old Testament.
 Unless they’re willing to get out their Thomas Jefferson scissors and cut the Old Testament from the Bible, they must live with the fact that their God, the God of love, is also a bloodthirsty, murdering monster who killed innocent men, women, children, and unborn babies.

 Some Christians might argue that since all human beings have a sin nature and are naturally the enemies of God, God has every right, as their Creator, to do whatever he wants.
 Since God doesn’t owe anyone salvation, he is free to act anyway he wants.
 Since God knows beforehand who will be saved and who won’t, and knows beforehand everything we will ever say and do, his actions are simply in line with what he already knows.
 Since God knows you won’t be saved and that you will end up in hell when you die, there is nothing wrong with God helping to send you there.